braidpool/braidpool/docs/braid_consensus.md

 $\cos\left(\frac{\pi t}{T}\right)$ term comes from the natural behavior after a change in hashrate.
 The value $t$ is the expected time to the next bead.

+One can imagine this behavior by starting from blockchain-like DAG within the time window $T$.
+At $t=0$ there is an decrease in hashrate, causing beads to be produced much faster and the resultant DAG to be "thicker".
+The first cohort formed after $t=0$ has multiple beads.
+The algorithm slightly increases the difficulty.
+The second cohort formed is still pretty "thick" and further beads have their difficulty increased slightly more.
+After a time $T$ corresponding to our observation window, the cohorts within $T$ are all pretty "thick" and we now have an observation window $T$ containing all "thick" cohorts, which causes us to overshoot the target difficulty, making the DAG blockchain-like again.
+This then repeats, oscillating between a "thin" DAG" and a "thick" DAG with a period
+$2T$.

 ### Averaging Window

 The last remaining free parameter in this algorithm is the averaging window $T$.